bokeh/bokeh/sphinx/source/docs/user_guide/extensions.rst

         # do something here
         """

-See the LaTex example in the extensions gallery below to see the full implementation and resulting output.
+See the LaTeX example in the extensions gallery below to see the full implementation and resulting output.

 .. _userguide_extensions_structure_server_integration: